Ronaldvk90/bakruis/README.md

 Edit the .env environment file to suit you.

-You can also set the output device there.
+You can set the output device there.
 This is the **DEVICE** variable.
 Default it will be blank.
 This corresponds to the  audio device you want to use.
 If you would like to use a USB audio device, for example change it so you don't have to blacklist any modules and stick your dirty fingers in alsa on the host. :P

 If the pulseaudio container runs, simply type **docker exec -u 1000 bakruis-pulseaudio-$ContainerNumber pactl list sinks short**, where the container number could differ per setup.
 In most cases it will be just **bakruis-pulseaudio-1**.